Matus-Dubrava/aws/EC2/README.md

 -   we can have multiple security groups attached to EC2 instance (there can't be any conflicts there because we can specify only allow rules)
 -   we cannot block specific IP addresses using Security Groups, instead use Network Access Control Lists
 -   we can specify allow rules, but not deny rules
+-   if there is some problem with connecting to our instance, it is **ALWAYS** a good idea to start troubleshooting by checking security groups
+    -   we can't SSH to our instance - check whether the associated security groups contains rule that allows SSH protocol on port 22 for our IP address
+    -   we can't connect our EFS (Elastic File System) - check whether NFS protocol (port 2049) is allowed

 # Volumes and Snapshots